 The slope is important for two reasons.
 First, the face will launch the ball on a path perpendicular to the plane of the face at impact, so a more "laid back" face will start the ball on a higher trajectory.
 This is crucial when a golfer tries to send the ball over some obstacle, or when the golfer wants the ball to come back down at a steep angle, which tends to result in a shorter roll after landing.
 The second important aspect of the slope is spin -- the greater the slope, the greater the spin.

-In the 450 millionths of a second that the ball and club are in contact, as shown in the animation to above, the ball does several things.
+In the 450 millionths of a second that the ball and club are in contact the ball does several things.
 First, it deforms quite a bit, flattening against the face of the club.
 As the ball begins to rebound to its normal globe shape, it starts to slide up the club face.
 Finally, just before it leaves the club, the ball returns to its familiar shape and begins to roll up the face.
 By the time the ball has left the club face, it is spinning quite rapidly.
 According to the USGA, a ball hit by a wood or one of the longer irons (3 to 5) will be spinning at approximately 3,600 RPM when it leaves the club.
 The same ball struck by a pitching wedge will spin at nearly 6,000 RPM when it leaves the club.

 A spinning golf ball is a good thing because the rapid spin provides aerodynamic lift, causing a spinning ball to travel higher and farther than one with no spin at all.
 The spinning ball is also less influenced by small gusts of wind, making for a more predictable shot.
 One of the other features you will notice on the face of a golf club, the grooves, also help provide spin.